jpreardon/opml2html/README.md

 # OPML to HTML Converter

-100% Chat GPT authored!
+This is a super simple OPML to HTML converter.
+It is 99.9% Chat GPT authored with only one tweak from me.

-Super simple OPML to HTML converter.
+There's no HTML styling since I just copy and paste the list into a CMS.